Chart Color Schemes

 The educational profile of Chermside West exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 33.0%, surpassing the Queensland average of 25.7%.
-Bachelor degrees are most common at 22.9%, followed by postgraduate qualifications (6.5%) and graduate diplomas (3.6%).
-Vocational credentials are also prevalent, with 31.7% of residents aged 15+ holding such qualifications – advanced diplomas at 11.6% and certificates at 20.1%.
+The area's educational profile is notable regionally with university qualification rates of 33.0%, surpassing Queensland's average of 25.7%.
+Bachelor degrees are the most prevalent at 22.9%, followed by postgraduate qualifications (6.5%) and graduate diplomas (3.6%).
+Vocational credentials are also prominent, with 31.7% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.6% and certificates make up 20.1%.

-Educational participation is high, with 29.1% of residents currently enrolled in formal education.
-This includes 9.1% in primary education, 8.3% in secondary education, and 6.7% pursuing tertiary education.
+Educational participation is high at 29.1%, including 9.1% in primary education, 8.3% in secondary education, and 6.7% pursuing tertiary education.

 Frequently Asked Questions - Education